coldfumonkeh/GoogleAnalytics/README.md

 This method is highly configurable (it needs to be) to allow you to query for specific metrics and dimensions to get the relevant informatio you require in your report.

-Documentation for available dimensions and metrics can be found here [https://developers.google.com/analytics/devguides/reporting/core/dimsmets](https://developers.google.com/analytics/devguides/reporting/core/dimsmets)
+Documentation for available dimensions and metrics can be found here: [https://developers.google.com/analytics/devguides/reporting/core/dimsmets](https://developers.google.com/analytics/devguides/reporting/core/dimsmets)

 ## Specific Methods ##